Introduction READ THIS ENTIRE BULLETIN FOR INSTRUCTIONS ON HOW TO REAPPLY FOR THIS RECRUITMENT T HIS IS A REOPENING OF A CONTINUOUS EXAMINATION .

 to reapply.
 In order to reapply, you must contact the analyst to have your previous application released back to you.

-Applications must be in the possession of the Human Resource Services Department by 5:00 p.m. on the Last Day for Filing.
+be in the possession of the Human Resource Services Department by 5:00 p.m. on the Last Day for Filing.
 Applications will only be accepted on-line.
-This is a continuous filing exam with filing deadlines on the first Tuesday of each month.
+This is a continuous filing exam with filing deadlines on the fourth Friday of each month at 5:00 PM.

 DESCRIPTION ABOUT THE ALAMEDA COUNTY SHERIFF'S OFFICE